 General Statement of Purpose

 Herman Miller, Inc. (the "Company") and its controlled subsidiaries (collectively “Herman Miller”) is committed to fostering a workplace conducive to open communication regarding the Company's business practices.
 The Company encourages employees to discuss concerns with their supervisors, who can often be an excellent resource regarding concerns.
 As employees may not always feel comfortable raising concerns to a supervisor, the Company provides alternate means of reporting concerns as described below.

-Whether an employee raises issues with a supervisor or through another channel, the Company is committed to protecting employees from unlawful retaliation and discrimination for their having properly disclosed or reported illegal or unethical conduct or unsafe or unhealthy working conditions in good faith.
+Whether an employee raises issues with a supervisor or through another channel, the Company is committed to protecting employees from unlawful retaliation and discrimination if they properly disclose or report potentially illegal or unethical conduct or unsafe or unhealthy working conditions in good faith.
 In an effort to further these commitments, this policy:

 - Establishes guidance for the receipt, retention, and treatment of verbal or written reports received by the Company regarding potential violations of the Company’s Code of Conduct, violations of applicable laws, fraud, accounting and auditing matters, unsafe or unhealthy working conditions, and unethical business practices, whether submitted by Company employees or third parties ("Reports");

 - Establishes guidance for providing a means to make Reports in a confidential and anonymous manner; and